 |Who's going to win this series?
 Who's the best player?
 Why'd the manager make that move?
 If game stories and features aren't enough for you and you want more, e-mail MLB.com's Rich Draper at email@example.com.
 After the game, before it, even while the action is going on.
 Send in your question (make sure the subject line contains NLDS Mailbag), and Draper will answer selected queries in a regular mailbag right here on MLB.com.

 I wanted to tell the Padres how much they mean to me: I'm pushing here on my end for you to do your best.
 Today's game was a letdown, especially after our last series against the Cards, but I know you can do what you've set out to do.

 And more selfishly, I want you do to it because of how much better those long winter months until Spring Training will be looking back with no regrets.
 Even with no hopes of attending a home game before May, I will be present in whatever way I can these next few games, as it is essential that I root, root, root for the home team.

 So good luck, guys, go out there, have some fun, and play some baseball.

 -- Marilyn C.

 Marilyn, you're a treasure for the Padres.
 All teams should have fans like you.

-Rich Draper is a reporter for MLB.com.
 This story was not subject to the approval of Major League Baseball or its clubs.